 By way of comparison, we flattened the trees so that all the nodes were at the same level (depth 1) and repeated the same experiment (Fig. 9).
 This effectively eliminates the effect of using the action grammar.
-In this case, the diagonal structure is much less evident, highlighting that the absence of the tree structure derived from the action grammar greatly reduces the ability of the system to find the right matches.
+In this case, the diagonal structure is much less evident.
 This is especially true for activity sets that contains complex interleaved activities such as Card Making + Assemble a Machine and Cooking Vegetables.
 As was explained in sec.
 III-G and illustrated in Fig. 6, the ability of the action grammar in disambiguating complex interleaved activities is shown by the fact that the block diagonals for such activities display lowered performance when flattened trees are used (the tree edit distances are much higher within each block) compared to the ones when the full action grammar is used in the previous experiment (Fig. 8).